top of page

 W

-SE corner of 104th Ave & 50th St
+Located on SE corner of 104th Ave & 50th St

 Allegan book p.
 43. Photo of school p.
-43. In 1962 there were 20 students enrolled
+43. In 1962, 20 students were enrolled Open in 1952

 Allegan